Qingnihe/AuaoMA/Models/InterFusion/README.md

 This implementation is adapted from (https://github.com/zhhlee/InterFusion).
-We made several modifications to integrate it into our AutoAno framework.
+We made several modifications to integrate it into our AuaoMA framework.